MohrJoshua/UniversityProjects/Semester 1/README Semester1.md

 # UniversityProjects

-Those are the first courseworks I had as assignments for my MSc at University of London.

 Grade average after first semester: 78,5.

 Grade average equals 1,0 in german grades.

+Those are the first courseworks I had as assignments for my MSc at University of London.
+Below are some brief explanations about those projects.

+I had 2 projects for each module except for NLP and Statistics where I had 1 exam and 1 project each.

+Data Visualization and Big Data CW2 were not my best work as I was sick with covid for several weeks and had to push trough to complete the projects in minimal time.

 ## Statistics and statistical mining: